LocalCrag/LocalCragApp/docs/installation.md

 ### Automated updates

 The default configuration uses [Watchtower](https://containrrr.dev/watchtower/) to automatically update the LocalCrag application daily at 4AM.

+It is recommended to set up watchtower [notifications](https://containrrr.dev/watchtower/notifications) to keep informed about updates and eventual failures during the automated update process.

 To disable this feature, you can e.g. simply override the `watchtower` service in your `docker-compose.override.yml` file to a noop command:

 ```yaml